2021 Guerrero earthquake: Tsunami

 Approximately ten minutes after the quake struck, the Pacific Tsunami Warning Center initially issued a tsunami threat message for the earthquake which had a preliminary magnitude of 7.4 at 50 km depth.
 A small tsunami measuring 1.2 feet was recorded in Acapulco at 01:54 UTC, five minutes after the mainshock.
 The same observation station observed a tsunami up to 48 centimeters at 02:04.
 The tsunami threat was called off by the Pacific Tsunami Warning Center at 03:39 UTC.

 Response

-The mayor of Acapulco, Adela Román, has urged residents to remain calm while the situation is being assessed.
+The mayor of Acapulco, Adela Román, has urged residents to remain calm while the situation was being assessed.

 Authorities in Guerrero requested a Declaration of Disaster for the area in response to the earthquake.
 The Declaration of Disaster status was granted later on September 9.